Howtoo Logo

 📋 Before You Begin

-• Park on level ground, shift into 1st gear, and set the parking brake.
+• Park on level ground, shift to Park (or in gear for manual), and set the parking brake.

 🔨 Step-by-Step Instructions